hawkiq/Admlte/README.md

 ### Step 1: Require the Package

-Note : This package used an expermintal AdminLTE V4 so it wont be installed on Laravel project unless you mark `"minimum-stability"` to `"dev"` in `composer.json`
+<del>Note : This package used an expermintal AdminLTE V4 so it wont be installed on Laravel project unless you mark `"minimum-stability"` to `"dev"` in `composer.json`</del>

 ```json
 "minimum-stability": "dev",
 "prefer-stable": true
 ```
+<del>after you change</del>

-after you change  Add the package to your Laravel project via Composer:
+Add the package to your Laravel project via Composer:

 ```bash
 composer require hawkiq/admlte